-10.4 Elective Home Education (EHE)
+12.4 Elective Home Education (EHE)

 Where a parent/carer expresses their intention to remove a child from school with a view to educating at home, Bridlington School, will follow LA procedure by informing the LA about the decision.
+Where the student involved has an EHCP, we will assist the LA as required to complete the necessary review of the plan and work closely with parents/carers.